theslavicbear/Ebook-Publisher/README.md

 * chyoa.com (You may either input the first page of a story, and Ebook-Publisher will grab the whole story, or input the last page you want included and Ebook-Publisher will work backwards and grab the story from the beginning to your input page.
 You will be asked for customizable names, etc. before the story is grabbed.)
 * wattpad.com
 * nhentai.net (Either grabs every image and dumps in a folder for TXT and HTML (HTML adds an HTML file for easy reading via web browser), or tries to add every image to an EPUB file)

+Want more sites supported?
+Open an Issue and ask for its support or add support for the site yourself!

 ## Currently supported file types:
 * plain text files
 * epub ebook files
 * html files

-Want more sites supported?
-Open an Issue and ask for its support or add support for the site yourself!
+Want more formats supported?
+Open an Issue or try using a tool like Pandoc to convert one of the already supported file types.

 ## Usage:

 Ebook-Publisher requires the following: